 Having lupus, rheumatoid arthritis or psoriatic arthritis raises your risk for heart disease.
 While taking steps to reduce heart disease is always a good idea, it is even more essential if you have one of these conditions.

-The need to keep your heart health is very important so have a talk with your doctor about what steps can be taken to keep your heart healthy and strong.
+The need to keep your heart healthy is very important so have a talk with your doctor about what steps can be taken to keep your heart healthy and strong.

 Keeping your blood pressure and cholesterol levels within healthy ranges would be something you can do to encourage heart health.
 And eating a nutritious diet and exercising regularly can also be beneficial to your health.